padogrid/geode-1-docker-debezium_kafka/README.md

 ![Terminal Geode](images/terminal.png) Terminal Geode

 The `create_docker` command creates a Docker Compose environment for running PadoGrid-supported products such as Geode.
-See the usages by specifying the `-?` option.
+See the usage by specifying the `-?` option.

 ```bash
 create_docker -?